jstoyles/dino_match/README.md

 This app, besides being fun to play =), incorporates things like local caching for top scores and "last played" timestamps, flip and fade animations, timers, data models with JSON string parsing, and a way to randomly select and sort "dino" images during game play.

 I only uploaded the core code files needed for the app to work.
-You shoulud be able to create a new Flutter app and simply copy the files here into their respective folders.
+You shoulud be able to create a new Flutter app and simply copy the files from this repo into their respective folders.
 Some minor tweaks may be needed.

 I welcome any feedback, especially from more experienced Flutter/Dart developers!